 What are Canine Seizures?

 Dog seizures look similar to those that we see in humans and are the result of erratic brain behavior.
 Your dog may suddenly fall to the floor and twitch their legs, much like treading water.
 Other symptoms include chopping their jaws, foaming at the mouth, drooling, or loss of consciousness.
-Seizures can last a minute or more and will likely make your dog groggy and spacey afterwards.
+Seizures can last a minute or more and will likely make your dog groggy and spacey afterward.

 There are different types of seizures, including idiopathic epilepsy and those caused by environmental or internal conditions.